 What type of people worship at CCUCC?

 The people in our church are a diverse bunch.
 You will find a wide variety of perspectives, professions, and looks on any given Sunday, including young and old, women and men, gay and straight, singles and families, a variety of colors, and everyone in between.
-God’s love is for all kinds of people and our community lives out that knowledge.
+God’s love is for all people and our community lives into that.

 What time does worship start and how long is the service?